koombo/vba_mass_email_sending/README.md

 To use this code need to install Outlook and Excel.

 # How to run code
 Dowload Excel file.
 Fill in the appropriate fields and press the dedicated buttons.
+Password to see VBA code is "1990"